Nuclear War Survival Skills: Evacuation

 Due to the replacement of large warheads on inaccurate missiles with smaller warheads on more accurate missiles, "you may logically conclude that unless your home is closer than 10 miles from the nearest probable target, you need not evacuate to avoid blast and fire dangers."
 Evacuation relevant to fallout radiation risk is thoroughly discussed, where it is noted that most available fallout risk-area maps are inaccurate, outdated, and misleading.

 Shelter, the Greatest Need

 Provides information on fallout protection and basic structures; complete designs for "6 types of earth-covered expedient shelters" are provided in Appendix A.

 Types of radiation shielding

-Barrier shielding: 3 feet of earth will absorb about 99.99% of all gamma rays.
+Barrier shielding: 3 feet of earth (91 centimeters) will absorb about 99.99% of all gamma rays.
 If the shelter is not fully enclosed, a person is at risk of scattering gamma rays.
 These scattering gamma rays are known as "skyshine".

 Geometry Shielding reduces radiation exposure by increasing the distance from a person and the gamma particles.
 An effective way to create this is implementing turns into a shelter, as this makes it more difficult for gamma particles to scatter and hit a person around the corner.